 As Facebook becomes Meta, Facebook Pay becomes Meta Pay.
 If you already use Facebook Pay, take no action.
 MetaPay will use all of your existing Facebook Pay account details, payment methods, and settings.

 In the meantime, you may still be able to use Facebook Pay while the global rollout of Meta Pay continues.

 Facebook pay, as the name implies, is a payment tool on the Facebook website that is distinct from other payment apps you may be familiar with.

 Thankfully, it is also available on other social networking platforms like Messenger, WhatsApp, and Instagram.

-With Facebook Pay, you can send money to family members and business clients if they are Facebook friends or pals, donate to fundraisers, pay for things, and so on.
+With Facebook or Meta Pay, you can send money to family members and business clients if they are Facebook friends or pals, donate to fundraisers, pay for things, and so on.

 All it requires of you is a debit card number, and you can easily make payments from any conversation.
 Interesting right?
 Thought as much.